NCAS-CMS/cfa-conventions/source/cfa.md

   dimension must comprise missing values.

-* If the fragment is a variable in the parent file then the address is the that variable's name, otherwise addresses are dependent on the format of the fragment's external file.
+* If the fragment is a variable in the parent file then the address is that variable's name, otherwise addresses are dependent on the format of the fragment's external file.

 * For an external netCDF file, the address is the name of the variable